pavedroad-io/pavedroad/devkit/BOOTSTRAP.md

     apply-state.sh

-The salt state script is generally not run standalone but can be run with the update option to update all commands that support updating:
+The salt state script is generally not run standalone but can be run with the upgrade option to upgrade all packages that support upgrading:

     apply-state.sh -u

-At this point only the _roadctl_ command supports updating.
+At this point only the _golang_ and _roadctl_ dev kits support upgrading.

 The salt state script runs in masterless mode and installs a number of development tool packages along with their man pages and completion scripts.